Sparse and Low-bias Estimation of High Dimensional Vector Autoregressive Models: Introduction

 \section{Introduction}

-Temporal multivariate data are now ubiquitous across scientific fields and increasingly high-dimensional.
-Data dimensionalities are growing rapidly with advancing measurement technologies \cite{pesaran2018}, which presents opportunities for scientific discovery alongside methodological and computational challenges for data analysis.
-Examples of multivariate time-series data are numerous across different scientific fields.
-In neuroscience, for instance, electrophysiology produces simultaneous recordings of neural activity as measured by large arrays of hundreds to thousands of electrodes sampling on rapid timescales ranging from 4kHz to 30kHz \cite{buzsaki2012} and further.
-Data with analogous structure is generated in neuroscience from electroencephalography (EEG) \cite{astolfi2007comparison}, functional magnetic resonance imaging (fMRI) \cite{kay2008identifying}, local field potentials (LFP) \cite{deweese2006non}, and various other sources \cite{BKM04, pillow2008, bassett2011dynamic}.
-In econometrics and fincance, temporal multivariate data is used for forecasting, macroeconomic studies, and structural analysis \cite{sims1980macroeconomics, fackler1986application, forni2005generalized, stock2002forecasting, tsay2005analysis}.
-Similar data are arising on increasing scales in environmental science and geosciences \cite{karpatne2018}, epidemiology \cite{cunniffe2015}, and sociology \cite{mcfarland2016}.
-These data pose challenges alongside promise for discovery.
+Multivariate time series data are now ubiquitous across scientific fields and increasingly high-dimensional.
+In neuroscience, for instance, intra-cortical electrophysiology produces simultaneous recordings of neural activity as measured by large arrays of hundreds to thousands of electrodes at sampling rates exceeding 24kHz \citep{buzsaki2012}.
+Data with analogous structure is generated in neuroscience from electroencephalography (EEG) \citep{astolfi2007comparison}, and various other sources \citep{BKM04, pillow2008, bassett2011dynamic}.
+In econometrics and fincance, multivariate time series data is used for forecasting, macroeconomic studies, and structural analysis \citep{sims1980macroeconomics, fackler1986application, forni2005generalized, stock2002forecasting, tsay2005analysis}.
+Similar data are arising on increasing scales in environmental science and geosciences \citep{karpatne2018, triacca2013}, epidemiology \citep{cunniffe2015}, and sociology \citep{mcfarland2016}.
+Such growing data dimensionalities and length of recordings present opportunities for scientific discovery alongside methodological and computational challenges for data analysis.

-Many research questions motivating the collection and analysis of temporal multivariate data pertain to characterizing dependence between component time series: climate scientists conduct attribution studies relating global temperatures to changing atmospheric conditions and human activity \cite{triacca2013}; neuroscientists approximate functional networks of neural sites active under certain experimental conditions \cite{pillow2008}.
-Thus, multivariate time series data can be collected to understand structure among the components of a single system, or to study mutual influences between several interacting systems.
-Modeling techniques that address these questions and are applicable to large data sets are therefore both needed and potentially impact many areas given the breadth of disciplines collecting such data.

-Standard multivariate time series analysis techniques use parametric Gaussian process models for forecasting, structural analysis (finding a unique process parametrization under `structural' constraints), impulse response analysis (describing the propagation of a `shock' or erratic event throughout the system), and estimation of various types of causality; vector autoregressive ($VAR$) models provide a flexible framework for these tasks and are probabilistically tractable and computationally straightforward to estimate \cite{lutkepohl2005}, though scaling to massive systems is a challange.
+Vector autoregressive ($VAR$) models provide a flexible framework for forecasting, structural analysis (finding a unique process parametrization under constraints on the error term), impulse response analysis (describing the propagation of a `shock' or erratic event throughout the system), and estimation of various types of causality \citep{lutkepohl2005}.
+Furthermore, $VAR$ model parameters are conceptually straightforward to estimate, although computationally scaling to large systems remains a challenge.